rebcabin/tangledown/README.md

 ## OVERVIEW

+You wouldn't build a house without blueprints.
+You wouldn't write equations without some explanation.
+Why should you write code without documentation?
+Let's make that more natural than writing code without documentation, which is, tragically, the common practice.

+You might rejoin

+> I give good names to functions and arguments so I can read my code later.

+And I say

+> That's like giving good names to variables in your mathematical theory.
+It's nice, but not enough.
+The big picture, the architecture, the blueprints, gets lost in the details.
+To understand the code, you end up running it in a debugger or by inserting tracing printouts, just as, to understand some mathematics, you work through some actual examples, or, to understand the plumbing of a house, you tear out the walls because the blueprints are inadequate.

+Literate Programming is the best known way to save your audience that work.
+Who is your audience?
+Yourself, first, especially six months down the line when you're trying to refresh your memory.
+Other programmers, eventually, when they take over the job of maintaining and extending your code.

 - README.md files are mandatory, or really should be, in projects.

 - README.md files should be authoritative, complete, and in-sync with code.
 README.md files that _can't_ get out of sync with code are best.
 That's akin to having good blueprints for your house or other building you're putting up.
 You wouldn't think of building a house without authoritative, complete, up-to-date blueprints, would you?